 With one in five women experiencing some kind of mental illness this year, is it really as simple as just a neurotransmitter imbalance, or is there something more significant going on?
 (1)

-Much of functional medicine revolves around reconciling what our bodies have evolved to handle, and what the modern world throws at us, and this is incredibly true for the unique demands mothers face in our modern world.
+Much of integrated women’s health (functional medicine) revolves around reconciling what our bodies have evolved to handle, such as what the modern world throws at us.
+This is incredibly true for the unique demands mothers face in our modern world.

 Where does the decline in mental health start?
-And why are women experiencing such an increase in mental health disorders?
+Why are women experiencing such an increase in mental health disorders?
 Women’s integrated health experts have the answers.

 Why is being a mom the hardest job?

 Imagine this: You’re eight months postpartum with your first baby, working a full-time job, and holding down a household.
-You haven’t had a full night’s sleep hasn’t been a reality in longer than you can remember, and because you’re so tired, your sugar cravings are higher than ever.
+A full night’s sleep hasn’t been a reality in longer than you can remember.
+As a result, you’re so tired, your sugar cravings are higher than ever.

 When your coworkers get on your nerves, it almost sends you over the edge on a daily basis.
-When you get home from work, you’re exhausted, but then become wired when it’s actually time to sleep.
-All of these things combined lead to hormone imbalance, neurotransmitter dysfunction, and systemic inflammation–all of which negatively impact mental health.
+You’re exhausted when you get home from work, but then become wired when it’s actually time to sleep.
+All of these factors combined lead to hormone imbalance, neurotransmitter dysfunction, and systemic inflammation.
+In the end, all negatively impact mental health.

 You’re worried you’re spreading yourself too thin, and sometimes your thoughts race when you think about it all.
-You used to have the support of several good friends, but life has gotten busy and Facebook is your main way of keeping social.
+Before, you had the support of several good friends, but life has gotten busy.
+Now, Facebook is your main way of keeping social.

-If this hypothetical scenario stressed you out while reading it, it’s easy to see how our lives contribute to the decline of our mental health, and manifest as conditions like depression, anxiety, or fatigue.
+If this hypothetical scenario stressed you out while reading it, it’s easy to see how our lives contribute to the decline of our mental health.
+Conditions can manifest like depression, anxiety, or fatigue.

 At least in part, mental health issues are brain health issues as well.
 And when we understand that what we do to the body, we do to the brain, we can see how life’s habits can make or break the hormonal, emotional, and physical aspects that create resilient mental health.

-Women are unique in that there is a constantly fluctuating symphony of signals, impulses, and chemical messengers that dictate function in many important systems, several of them being mood, cognition, stress response, and anxiety.
+Women are unique in that there is a constantly fluctuating symphony of signals, impulses, and chemical messengers that dictate function in many important systems.
+Several of these are mood, cognition, stress response, and anxiety.
 When mom is struggling with any change in mood, there’s a good chance hormone imbalance is playing a part.

 Postpartum Depression (PPD)

-Pediatrics appointments focus on milestones, eating, breastfeeding, pooping–but is there proper care being given to mom for her concerns in the fourth trimester?
+Pediatrics appointments focus on milestones, eating, breastfeeding, pooping.
+Although, is there proper care being given to mom for her concerns in the fourth trimester?

 After several weeks of disjointed sleeping, eating, stress, and inflammation, these changes start to take their toll, and we see an onset of postpartum depression in many women.

-This is why working with an integrative practitioner is key to ensuring mom has the support she needs to go through this major physical and hormonal transition.
+This is why working with an women’s integrated health practitioner is key.
+Ensure mom has the support she needs to go through this major physical and hormonal transition.
 If you’re struggling to navigate life after baby–reach out to a provider today.